dshevtsov/html-to-kramdown/README.md

 ## Precautions

-The tool converts each HTML occurrence that you provided.
+The tool converts each HTML element of the type you provided as option.
 For example, with the `--links` option, it converts each HTML link contained in documents in the requested path.

 Note, that the Kramdown parser doesn't recognize Kramdown elements inside HTML blocks by default.